Bitstamp Review

 | Apple Pay/Google Pay | 5% | Instant | Same terrible 5% fee |

 That 5% card fee deserves emphasis.
 Depositing $1,000 by credit card costs you $50 before you have even made a trade.
 This is among the worst card fees in the industry.
 Use bank transfer instead.
-The free SEPA option is genuinely excellent.
-In my testing, euro deposits via SEPA arrived within one to two business days without any issues.
+The free SEPA option is genuinely excellent — euro deposits via SEPA arrive within one to two business days without issues.

 Withdrawal Fees: On the High Side